 Students applying to Ted Rogers Co-op need to be familiar with the specific requirements for each program and major.
 Review your specific University Calendar for more information on program and major requirements.

 As noted in the 2024 Co-op Application Guide (external link, opens in new window) , the Ted Rogers Co-op Selection Committee will assess your application based on both academic and non-academic requirements:

 - GMS students: a minimum of a B+ grade in GMS 400 (opens in new window)

 - Eagerness to learn: e.g. Bootcamps, or other learning outside of the classroom

 - Extra-curricular activity and leadership involvement

 - Interpersonal skills and positive attitude

 You will apply online through our Co-op portal (opens in new window) .
-Your application will consist of a resume, cover letter, video interview and unofficial transcript.
+Your application will consist of a resume, cover letter and unofficial transcript.

 Unsure of what your next step is?
 Check out our 2024 Co-op Application Guide (external link, opens in new window) now!